Inbibo/adonisfx_docs/docs/licensing.md

 > 3. Copy and paste the `TurboActivate.dat` file (interactive or batch, depending on the server to install) in the same location:
 >      - `AdonisFX/licensing/interactive/TurboActivate.dat` for interactive mode licenses.
 >      - `AdonisFX/licensing/batch/TurboActivate.dat` for batch mode licenses.
-> 4. The content after copying the files should follow a structure similar to Figure 11.
+> 4. The content after copying the files should follow the structure in Figure 11.
 > 5. Before running the license server and activating the license, several elements of the `TurboFloatServer-config.xml` can be tweaked.
 Like for example:
 >      - *Connection port, thread count, lease length, logs, grace periods, and proxies*.
 For more information visit [this page](https://wyday.com/limelm/help/turbofloat-server/#config).
 Write down the configured port number for when setting up the environment variables in [this section](#run-server).
 >      - Find the full list of customizable parameters in the `.xml` file comments.
->
-> **Note**
-> - Server installation is not possible on Linux.
-For more information, refer to [this page](https://wyday.com/limelm/help/turbofloat-server/#install-linux).

 <figure style="width:80%; margin-left:10%" markdown>
   ![Turbo Float Folder](images/adn_turbo_float_folder.png)